tatsumoto-ren/tatsumoto-ren.github.io/blog/cross-profile-search-and-import.md

 ## Configuration

-Once you have Cross Profile Search and Import installed, navigate through "AJT" > "Cross Profile Search and Import" > "Tools" > "Add-on options".
+Once you have Cross Profile Search and Import installed, navigate to "AJT" > "Cross Profile Search and Import" > "Tools" > "Add-on options".
 There you can change a number of settings to suit your needs.
 Each setting can be hovered over in order to show a tooltip that explains what does.

+To be able to see all the cards available **without** doing a search, click on "Local search" and enable the "Allow empty search" checkbox.
+You can use this if,
+for example,
+you have only pictures on your cards and can not do a word search.

 ## Usage